BlitzKraig/fvtt-CommunityLighting/README.md

 `https://raw.githubusercontent.com/BlitzKraig/fvtt-CommunityLighting/master/module.json`

+## In the works

+* Ability to hide/show animations from the selection UI
+* Optional selection UI overhaul - Searchable, categorized
+* Full custom shader support
+* More animation helpers
+* Improved onboarding and documentation
+* Support for Advanced Lighting Toolkit (Upcoming module)

 ## Feedback

 This module is open for feedback and suggestions!
 I would love to improve it and implement new features.

 For bugs/feedback, create an issue on GitHub, or contact me on Discord at Blitz#6797

-Additionally, light authors can provide their contact details, if they so choose.
-These details can be found by hovering over the animation name in the light config.
+Additionally, light authors can provide their Discord/GitHub contact details, if they so choose.
+These details can be found by hovering over the animation name in the light config (Not yet implemented).

 ## [Release Notes](./CHANGELOG.md)